UltraEngine/Documentation/Lua/Command.md

 ## Returns

-Returns the printed output of the terminal or console.
+Returns the result of the command.

 ## Remarks